TBlindaruk/head-first-design-pattern/README.md

 Easy way...

-Simply run the appropriate run script and then follow the directions.
+Simply run the appropriate run script from the terminal / command line and then follow the directions.
 Easy!

-To elaborate, to simply run an example (or all examples) via command line, you will use the run.bat and run.sh scripts, depending on your OS.
-Windows users would run the .bat, and Linux and Mac OS X users would run the .sh.
-Ideally, you'd run then from the terminal / command prompt.
+To elaborate, to simply run an example (or all examples) via command line, you will use the interactive run.bat and run.sh scripts, depending on your OS.
+Windows users would run the .bat file, and Linux and Mac OS X users would run the .sh file.
+You may need to modify the .sh file permissions, adding the executable flag, for it to run.

 Manually...